Reounaka/DR_Terraform_Ccoe/README.md

 # Terraform Configuration for AWS Networking Setup

 This repository contains Terraform configurations to set up networking resources in AWS across multiple accounts.
-This README will guide you through configuring and using these Terraform files.
+The configurations include setting up networking resources such as VPCs, subnets, route tables, and connecting multiple AWS accounts using a transit gateway.
 ## Prerequisites

 Before you begin, make sure you have: